 deployment.toml file found in the

-<IS_HOME>/repository/conf folder and add the following event listeners to enable analytics in WSO2 Identity Server.
+<IS_HOME>/repository/conf folder and enable the following event publishers to enable analytics in WSO2 Identity Server.

 The rest of the configurations required to connect the analytics distribution with the WSO2 IS distribution have already been pre-configured for fresh distributions.
 To see more information about these pre-configurations, see Prerequisites to Publish Statistics.